02. July 2024

 Today’s environment is characterised by the deep negative impact of armed conflict, the spread of illegal and illicit economies and state capture, the scarcity and overuse of resources, rapid energy and technological transformation, and stark social inequalities.
 All these are fuelling feelings of injustice and globalising double standards.

 These developments represent the background with which anti-corruption efforts are confronted.
 Peter Maurer explained subsequently how these challenges are also providing us with opportunities to further progress on anti-corruption.
-An edited excerpt from his speech follows:
+You can watch Peter Maurer's speech here.
+An edited excerpt follows:

 Of these, Collective Action and other forms of multi-stakeholder cooperation are proving to be some of the most promising.